Harsha606/neuronix/README.md

 ## 🗒️ License

-Neuronix is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project in accordance with the license terms.

 ---